YunYunFan Garage Kit Guide

 For large gaps, or holes that you fucked up drilling, use epoxy putty.
 Mix the two piece putty with gloves.
 Once it's mixed put it where you need to in excess amount.
 Use water if it gets too sticky.
 You can save a lot of work by molding the putty before it hardens.

 To mold the putty, apply water to the other piece without the putty.
-Fit the two pieces together and take it apart slowly. the water should prevent it from sticking with the other piece.
+Fit the two pieces together and take it apart slowly.
+The water should prevent it from sticking with the other piece.
 Reshape any pulled pieces and trim off the excess.

 Then once the epoxy putty is hardened after 12 hours, you can sand it down.